esciencecenter-digital-skills/software-support-essentials/CONTRIBUTING.md

 Exercises are written in markdown, as chapters in the `modulename.md` file.
 Technical information about the structure of this file [is here](#the-modulenamemd-file).

-### Slides

-Slides are essential when teaching a module in a classroom setting.
-They do not need to be long, however; a few slides to provide context and motivation is sufficient.

-It is important to include notes, however brief, on ever slide.
-The notes are crucial for any instructor preparing to teach with the materials.
-They are also relevant for self-study participants, who can use the slides with accompanying notes to get a quick introduction to the subject.

-Slides are written in a markdown file, which should be placed in the _modulename/ directory and rendered with Reveal.js.
-Technical information about the structure of these files [is here](#slides-with-revealjs).

-### Videos

-As this material is partly targeted at self-study participants, we explicitly want to include videos.
-In a video, we can provide extra motivation and color for a specific topic; motivation that otherwise would be conveyed by a teacher in a classroom setting.

-The videos are made from interviews with experts; likely our own RSE's at the Center, or if necessary, other experts in the field.
-We care a lot about conveying passion for the subject in these videos!
-Thus, if you are interested in recording a video, and there is a subject in our list of modules you feel particularly passionate about, please do [get in touch](https://www.esciencecenter.nl/team/dr-barbara-veede/).

-The videos will be about 4-5 minutes long, will be shot at the center by our Communications team, and edited by a professional.
-The time investment for a video is approximately 3 hours, including interview preparation, recording, and shooting some B-roll footage.

 ## Directory structure and content tags